Callum-OP/Piano-Teacher/README.md

 Originally you could not save two music pieces with the same name, however now that each music piece can have a composer, I should change this to allow for ones with same name so long as the composer is different.

 ## Minor issues
---- Audio ---
-If the user switches windows or tabs the audio and animation will stop playing, when the user returns it will be as if it had continued playing but obviously the user will have missed it.
-(Maybe it should automatically pause and resume instead?
-Alternatively see if it is possible for at least the audio to play when away from tab).

 --- Sort Notes Feature ---
 Resorting notes is not always perfect, some notes would be better suited to the closer hand than what the chosen hand is through the resort function.
 This is fundamentally a hard problem, the current sort function works well so far but to properly improve it so that it is perfect may require a complete rewrite of the sort logic with the risk of only just making it worse.
 Another limitation as to why this feature is not always perfect is when music pieces have more notes and are wider than possible to be played, it may worth having it be able to sort a third hand of background notes so that it can still accurately show how to play the rest.

-## Recent resolved issues
---- Wakelock Inconsistency ---
-The wakelock was still not always working as intended and keeping the screen awake when it should be closed.
-I'll need to retest it thouroughly and only allow it to keep the screen awake when it is playing audio, and ideally for only a minute or two if paused part way through, otherwise it should never keep the screen awake.

-Added detailed tests to find issues with wake lock.
-After the 2 minute pause timer fires and releases the wake lock, returning to the app no longer incorrectly restarts the timer.
-Is playing was false when starting autoplay as enable wakelock was being called too early, now works correctly.

---- Falling Notes Misplacement ---
-When not extended, and after loading a saved music piece, falling notes land one key to the right of the key that lights up, this continues to happen if you change music piece but only for the first few notes in that music piece/saved music, the rest of it would be fine?
-It is the falling notes that are incorrect.
-Only seems to happen on mobile currently.
-Changed how noteDiv.style.left is set in create note div by copying how it is set in the update code (which works) which has seemingly now resolved this issue.